trevordmiller/trevordmiller.github.io/CONTRIBUTING.md

 ## Workflow

 - Work off the `master` branch.
-- Update website starting from `./index.html`.
+- Update starting from `./index.html`.
 - Submit a pull request to the `master` branch.
 - Merge the pull request when it has passing merge checks.